CI/CD Pipeline¶

 docker/login-action@v3 - Background image pull + infra pre-warm — pulls all compose images then starts infrastructure services

-(mongo, redis, kafka, zookeeper) in a background
+(mongo, redis, kafka) in a background

 nohupprocess.
 The exit status is persisted to/tmp/infra-pull.exitso the next action can check for failures. - k3s install — downloads and installs a pinned k3s version with SHA256 checksum verification (see supply-chain hardening below)